gatling/gatling/src/docs/content/reference/current/session/session_api/index.md

 In most load testing use cases, it's important that the virtual users don't play the same data.
 Otherwise, you might end up not testing your application but your caches.

-Moreover, if you're running an application on a Java Virtual Machine, the Just In Time compiler (JIT) will make dramatic optimizations and your system will behave very differently from your actual one.
+Moreover, if you're running an application on a Java Virtual Machine, the Just In Time compiler (JIT) will make dramatic optimizations, and your system will behave very differently from your actual one.

 Though, **you have to make your scenario steps dynamic, based on virtual user specific data**.